- The Weatherhead Center supports faculty-directed conferences with grants of up to $25,000.

 The Weatherhead Center encourages faculty-directed conferences, particularly those with expected research results.
 The Weatherhead Center provides logistical and organizational support for conferences, as well as financial assistance, to bring scholars and practitioners to Harvard from around the country and the world to participate with Harvard faculty in conferences and workshops designed to advance analytical research.
 The Center will consider support for approximately twenty to thirty participants to meet for a day or more to present and discuss current research.
-Typically, Center funds cover travel and hotel expenses for speakers, conference space, meals, materials, and a conference website for posting papers.
+Typically, Center funds cover travel and hotel expenses for speakers, conference space, meals, materials, and the use of web-based tools and websites for collaboration and dissemination of research papers.

 Proposals for conferences should relate to the core interests of the Center.
 This research focuses on international, transnational, global, and comparative national issues and may address contemporary or historical topics, including rigorous policy analysis, as well as the study of specific countries and regions outside the United States.